HasanMajdi/Unit2-HasanMajdi/README.md

 This is a Traffic Light created by ThinkerCard, then built in class by Arduino.
 ![Binary-MorseProgram](Traffic.png)

+**Fig. 1.** Circuit for the traffci light

+As you can see in Fig. 1, the circuit for the traffic light includes three LEDs, connected with wires to the Arduino.

 In class using Arduino Kit.

 ![Binary-MorseProgram](Traffic1.jpg)